tlenz88/ChIPPy/README.md

     --metadata [-m]: Path to the tab-delimited text file containing ChIP-seq experiment metadata.
 Columns of metadata file should have at least seven columns: SampleID, Factor, Condition, Replicate, bamReads, ControlID and bamControl.
 The metadata file will be automatically modified to include two additional columns--Peaks and PeakCaller--after peak calling.
 Use the ```example_metadata.txt``` file in the ```examples``` directory as a template.
 See the [DiffBind vignette](https://bioconductor.org/packages/release/bioc/vignettes/DiffBind/inst/doc/DiffBind.pdf) and the following section of this README for more information on setting up the metadata file.

-    --control[-c]: Sting indicating the control samples in the experiment.
+    --control[-c]: String indicating the control samples in the experiment.
 This string should be under the 'Condition' column in the metadata file.

     --genome [-g]: Directory containing genome files for the organism of interest.
 A FASTA file should be present in the directory so that any additional required genome files can be automatically created if missing.
 All genome files should have the same basename.